Thank you for making a caring contribution to help

 His wife of fifty one years passed away following her battle with cancer.

-This left Meyer with lingering medical debt and feelings of depression and isolation.
+This left Meyer facing debt and feeling depressed and isolated.
 With no relatives living nearby, he had no support system.
 Within six months, his formerly active lifestyle had changed dramatically.
 Meyer forced himself to leave the house twice a week to buy groceries on Wednesdays and attend Synagogue on Saturdays.
 It was there that his fellow congregants and the Rabbi noticed his sharp weight loss and depression.

 Soon his Rabbi arranged to visit with Meyer at home one afternoon.
 He apologized for the mess but it was evident the house was neglected and that he was starved for companionship.
 Before leaving, the Rabbi called Jewish Family Service and asked them to help.

 Meyer consulted with JFS and confirmed he could use housecleaning help and welcomed the chance to socialize more.
-He also revealed his struggle to pay several medical bills.
-He openly shared his worries that he would be forced to skip medications and reduce groceries in order to pay those debts.
-It was quickly determined that Meyer would benefit from a grant from the JFS Financial Resource Center, to resolve the medical debt left by his late wife.
+He also revealed his struggle to pay all of his bills.
+He openly shared his worries that he would be forced to skip medications and reduce groceries in order to pay utility bills.
+It was quickly determined that Meyer would benefit from a grant from the JFS Financial Resource Center.

 Meyer also enrolled in two JFS programs which enriched his life.
 First, he was paired with a volunteer friend through the Bikur Chaverim program.
 Sophia began calling and visiting twice a month to get to know him better.
 The two soon discovered a shared love of classic movies and included movie rentals in their visits.